RelevanceAI/RelevanceAI-readme-docs/docs/CLUSTERING_FEATURES/clustering/cluster-metadata.md

 """
-You can sign up/login and find your credentials here: https://cloud.relevance.ai/sdk/api Once you have signed up, click on the value under `Authorization token` and paste it here
+You can sign up/login and find your credentials here: https://cloud.relevance.ai/sdk/api Once you have signed up, click on the value under `Activation token` and paste it here
 """
 client = Client()
 ```